If managing accounts receivable is your responsibility, then you’re most likely facing many of these challenges:

-Without a doubt, your customers are your company’s most valuable asset – without them, you wouldn’t exist.
+Clearly, your customers are your company’s most valuable asset ” without them, you wouldn’t exist.
 Will you lose control by relinquishing A/R management to an outside party?
 Are you risking the loss of customers by letting a third party talk to them about their payment habits?

 These are all legitimate concerns.
-But outsourcing doesn't have to be an “all or nothing” proposition.
+However, outsourcing doesn’t have to be an “all or nothing” proposition.

 You can have it both ways.
 In fact, there is a growing segment of companies that are using A/R outsourcing as a sharply focused, precision tool.